peterhanania/quiz-app-frontend/README.md

 ### Project Features

-- You can play as a Quest or as a User.
+- You can play as a Guest or as a User.
   > - If you are playing as quest your scores won't be saved, and you might see the same questions multiple times.
   > - If you are playing as user your scores will be saved and you won't see the same questions multiple times as you see each question once.
 - You can toggle light mode or dark mode.